michellexbui/BirdBeaks/README.md

 A package for interpolating magnetic field data across CONUS to explore potential effects on migrating birds.

 Magnetic field data was accessed through SuperMag, a global database of ground-based magnetometer data hosted by JHU Applied Physics Laboratory.
+The region of data selected for the example data file includes the entire continental United States as well as Canada, Mexico, and the Carribean region for the most accurate interpolation

 # Bird Migrational Patterns and Their Relation to Magnetic Field Fluctuations